allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 ---
 # Building with MCP + Redis Stack: Lessons from the AI Agents Hackathon

-*Technical learnings from PitchScoop: An MCP-first pitch competition*
+*Technical learnings from the MCP - AI Agent Hackathon*

 ## The Challenge
 One day at the [MCP - AI Agents Hackathon](https://juniper-giant-a3f.notion.site/MCP-AI-Agents-Hackathon-Sep-19-11c9fb250b4b80c488b7e2d7b6d6816d) in San Francisco (Sep 19).